-Attractor Usage Time
+Trigger Usage Time

-The amount of time an occupant spent using attractors.
-If an occupant did not use any attractors, a special no attractors line is added.
-This statistic is only provided if there are attractors in the model.
+The amount of time an occupant spent using triggers.
+If an occupant did not use any triggers, a special no triggers line is added.
+This statistic is only provided if there are triggers in the model.

 Occupant Target Active Usage Time